ajithrn/fs-eventbrite-widget/README.md

 ## Description

-**FluxStack Eventbrite Integration** allows you to embed Eventbrite event widgets on your WordPress site with complete control over styling and presentation.
+**FluxStack Eventbrite Widget** allows you to embed Eventbrite event widgets on your WordPress site with complete control over styling and presentation.
 Whether you want a simple button that opens a modal checkout or an embedded widget directly on your page, this plugin provides an easy shortcode solution.

 ### Key Features

-- **Easy Shortcode Integration** - Simple `[fs_eventbrite]` shortcode
+- **Easy Shortcode Integration** - Simple `[fs_eventbrite_widget]` shortcode
 - **Modal & Embedded Widgets** - Choose between popup modal or inline embedded widgets
 - **Fully Customizable Buttons** - Control button text, CSS classes, and inline styles
 - **Responsive Design** - Works on all device sizes